mlevit/aws-auto-cleanup/.github/PULL_REQUEST_TEMPLATE.md

 ### Development

-- [ ] Have you deployed your changes to AWS and triggeed an AWS Config compliance rule change?
+- [ ] Have you deployed your changes to AWS and triggered an AWS Config compliance rule change?
 - [ ] Have you added comments to all relevant changes within the code?
 - [ ] Have you lint your code locally prior to submission?
-- [ ] Have you formatted (Pythn Black and Prettier) your code locally prior to submission?
+- [ ] Have you formatted (Python Black and Prettier) your code locally prior to submission?

 ### Testing